 I have written before about the Wright brothers’ development of the aeroplane and how the machine did not emerge from the workshop fully fledged and evolved gradually, based on the work of other aviation pioneers.
 The Wrights themselves were keenly aware of this, and generally gave credit where credit was due to other aviation pioneers and experimenters.
 In 1911 Wilbur Wright wrote:

-“Six very remarkable men in the last decade of the nineteenth century raised studies relating to flying to a point never before attained.
-Lilienthal, Chanute, Maxim, Ader and Hargrave formed by far the strongest group of workers in the field that the world has seen.”
+“Six very remarkable men who in the last decade of the nineteenth century raised studies relating to flying to a point never before attained.
+Lilienthal, Chanute, Langley, Maxim, Ader and Hargrave formed by far the strongest group of workers in the field that the world has seen.”

 Hargrave died in July 1915 as a result of complications following an appendectomy.
 He was a skillful experimenter who possessed the drive to persevere through failures.
 Though his dream was to achieve heavier-than-air powered flight, he took solace in the fact that he was contributing to the total of human knowledge.
 The Wright brothers were aware of Hargrave’s work on curved aerofoils and built on his research to develop the first successful aeroplane.
 Until 1994 Hargrave and his flying models appeared on the Australian 20 dollar bill.
 Despite this, Hargrave and his contributions to engineering and aviation are not widely known in Australian society.

 Octave Chanute, a respected aviation pioneer who, at the end of the 19th century, compiled a detailed reference of aviation development up to that time, featuring the work of around 170 individuals, wrote:

 “If any man deserves to fly, that man is Lawrence Hargrave of Sydney, N.S.W.”